mheese/rust-pkcs11/README.md

 ## Testing

-Testing is currently been done with [SoftHSM2](https://github.com/opendnssec/SoftHSMv2 "SoftHSM2 Repo").
+Testing is currently done with [SoftHSM2](https://github.com/opendnssec/SoftHSMv2 "SoftHSM2 Repo").
 A trillion thanks to the people at OpenDNSSEC for writing SoftHSM.
 This makes it possible to develop applications that need to support PKCS#11.
 I would have no idea what to do without it.
 (Suggestions are always welcome.)

 ### Status